spine-examples/Pingh/README.md

 property.log.dir=/path/to/your/custom/directory
 ```

+If the specified directory does not exist, the application will attempt to create it,
+provided it has the necessary permissions.
+If the application lacks the required permissions,
+the logs will not be saved, but this will not impact the server's performance.

 This step can be skipped.
 If skipped, the server will attempt to write logs
 to the `/USER_HOME/.pingh/logs` directory.